 AP VoteCast: North Carolina voters sour on state of nation

-Voters in North Carolina made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in North Carolina made their pick for president while holding negative views about the country’s direction and the nation's economy, according to an expansive AP survey of the American electorate.

-Some 17% of voters said the virus in the United States is completely or mostly under control, and 31% said it’s somewhat under control.
-Some 51% of voters think the coronavirus is not at all under control.
+In the race for president, Biden had an edge over Trump among voters under 45, but Trump led Biden among older voters.

-John Ruhl of Asheville said he voted for Trump because the president is a problem-solver who “had done as well as anybody would have done” in addressing the pandemic.
+John Ruhl, 83, of Asheville said he voted for Trump because the president is a problem-solver who “had done as well as anybody would have done” in addressing the coronavirus pandemic.

 Sidney McLaurin, a senior at Shaw University in Raleigh, said he voted for Biden in part because of the way Trump and his party handled economic assistance during the pandemic.